Our clients’ results speak for themselves

 • Subsequent follow-up campaigns are outperforming the original campaign by 2x with 100% Hispanic content

 • d2H is now client’s leading transactional agency

-  Client is a leading provider of insurance products for seniors specializing in Final Expense insurance – a category that is mature in the general market.
-Client partnered with d2H principals to ascertain whether the Hispanic market represented a significant and cost-effective growth segment.
-The lead flow generated by d2H today represents millions of dollars in new and high lifetime value policies every month over the last 5 years.
+A leading provider of insurance products for seniors specializing in Final Expense insurance – a category that is mature in the general market – partnered with d2H to ascertain whether the Spanish language market represented a significant and cost-effective growth segment.
+The lead flow generated by our Spanish advertising campaign represents millions of dollars in new and high lifetime value policies every month over the last 5 years.

 d2H created and produced an original “telenovelesque” DRTV campaign that combined “soap opera” storytelling with DRTV problem/solution messages.
 The final spots blended strong emotional cues with hard-sell and culturally nuanced Calls-to-Action (CTA).

 • 50,000+ Hispanic policy holders